 - Scope it to the specific zone (e.g.,

-- Copy the token into
+atl.chat) - Copy the token into

 Volumes

-Lego writes certificates into /data/certificates/ inside the container, which maps to data/certs/certificates/ on the host.
+The cert-manager mounts a single volume:/data/certificates/ inside the container, which maps to data/certs/certificates/ on the host.
 The certificate files follow Lego’s naming convention for wildcard domains.

 Certificate paths per service

-All services read certificates from the shared data/certs/ directory, mounted at different container paths.
+All services read certificates from the shareddata/certs/ directory, mounted at different container paths.
 Certificates follow a live/<domain>/ layout with fullchain.pem and privkey.pem files.

 Host paths